 From Trammell Hudson's Projects

 We rescued two PDP-11/34 computers and their associated equipment from a storage unit in the Bronx and have been working on getting one of them running again.
+It is now on static display at my office.

 The PDP-11 uses a wire-wrapped Unibus backplane with many cards.
 The top four are the CPU, the next is 64 KB of memory, then a few "bus grant cards", the console controller, some others, and finally the disk controller.
 See "Options" below for more details.